 - Fire: missing persons and flammable liquid detection

 - Armed forces: bomb detection

 Dogs are bred in specialized breeding and training centers, where staff carefully match breeding dogs together.
-The puppies are put through some simple tests such as confidence around people and new environments, curiosity, and excitement/engagement.
+The puppies are put through simple tests such as confidence around people and new environments, curiosity, and excitement/engagement.

 Puppies that do not pass the initial selection tests are rehomed as pets via partnered organizations.
-Puppies usually fail due to timidness, over excitement or health-related reasons like joint or eye issues.
+Puppies usually fail due to timidness, over excitement, or health-related reasons like joint or eye issues.

 They also provide: